Jan 1, 2018 - New Orleans, LA

-The 2017 Sugar Bowl will be held on January 2nd in New Orleans at the Superdome.
+The 2018 Sugar Bowl will be held on January 1st in New Orleans at the Superdome.
+The 2018 Sugar Bowl will be the site of one of the two College Football Semi-Final games.
 Stay in New Orleans close to the French Quarter, enjoy top quality Sugar Bowl tickets, plus VIP access to team pep rallies and hospitality.
 Experience the Sugar Bowl and New Orleans with all it's Jazz clubs, entertainment on Bourbon Street, and endless nightlife!

 Our Sugar Bowl Travel Packages are the best value to visit New Orleans for the Sugar Bowl.
 Sugar Bowl Trips and Tours include Sugar Bowl tickets plus lodging in New Orleans.
 Experience the excitement of New Orleans including Bourbon Street with it's culture and jazz music, nightlife and endless Mardi Gras atmosphere.